ujihisa/neco-rubymf/README.md

 * (Install Ruby 1.9.3+ unless you have it)
 * `gem install methodfinder`
-* install neocomplcache unless you have it
+* install neocomplcache(or neocomplete) unless you have it
 * install me

 ## License